m3db/m3/docs/operational_guide/placement_configuration.md

 This endpoint is unsafe since it creates a brand new placement and therefore should be used with extreme caution.
 Some use cases for using this endpoint include:

-- Changing IP addresses of seed nodes
+- Changing IP addresses of nodes
 - Rebalancing shards

 If the placement for `M3DB` needs to be recreated, the `/api/v1/services/m3db/placement/set` can be used to do so.